peterchowacademy/the-docs/docs/coding-practices/C++/C_How_to_Program_8th_edition/1_Intro.md

 # 1.4 Machine language, Assembly and Assemblers, High level

-All modern day programing language can be sorted into 3 types: machine code, assembly code, high level
+All modern day programming language can be sorted into 3 types: machine code, assembly code, high level

 There are 2 translator programs:
 - assembler for assembly code